210 Spring St., Soho

 Inspired by the word for everyday food in Swedish (husmanskost), the fare here is generally rooted in comfort and familiarity.
-That said, the two chefs are too pedigreed to keep it simple.
-Chef/owner Ned Baldwin used to be at Prune, while chef Adam Baumgart passed through the kitchens of spots like Le Bernardin, Fort Defiance, and Roman’s.
+That said, chef/owner Ned Baldwin is too pedigreed to keep it simple, having come from Prune.
 You’ll find everything from a roasted peach and feta salad to little neck clams and a perfectly prepared burger.

 Jack’s Wife Freda